 Let’s say you walk into a “gentleman’s” club and see a few of the “entertainers” dancing on the stage in their scantily clad outfits.
 Unless they are total skanks (maybe even then!), you’re going to get a rush of positive feelings and undergo many bodily changes, mostly below the belt.

-Did you actually have to give it any thought?
-Or did it just sort of register in your brain?
-While there are occasional instances where we have to think about whether a person is really attractive, outside of these borderline cases, we know we are attracted (or not) almost instantly.
+Did you have to give this any thought?
+Or did it just register in your brain?
+While there are occasional instances where we have to think about whether a person is really attractive, outside of these borderline cases, we know when we are attracted to someone (or not) almost instantly.

 This is because attraction isn’t a rational process at all.
 We are attracted to others based on a variety of biological factors and chemicals (those currently circulating in the body and also exposure in the womb), a result of human evolution.
-In other words, generally speaking we find people attractive who are able to survive and produce and care for healthy offspring.
+Generally speaking, we find people attractive who are able to survive and produce and care for healthy offspring.

 Also, chemicals in your body and brain are important to attraction.
 Estrogen and testosterone play a major role in this, and differing amounts can both affect attractiveness (such as women preferring higher testosterone men) and feelings of attraction (women with higher estrogen often have different tastes than women higher in testosterone).

 In addition, specific brain chemicals such as dopamine, serotonin, and norepinephrine (similar to adrenaline) play a part in attraction.
 It’s why the exciting bad boy is like a drug to a woman, who inexplicably (to her non-infatuated girlfriends at least) prefers him to the nice, stable, boring guy at work.